Are you interested in breeding ball pythons?

 These genetic mutations are not dangerous to the animal and will not cause a shortened lifespan for a ball python.

-There are instances where a genetic mutation is harmful to the snake, like if it is born with two heads, but a simple color alteration is not going to cause any harm.
+There are instances where a genetic mutation is harmful to the snake, like if it is born with two heads, but a simple color alteration will not cause any harm.

-This only affects the color of the creature, while leaving everything else about the snake just like any other normal healthy snake.
+This affects the creature’s color while leaving everything else about the snake just like any normal healthy snake.

-Morphs, while they do occur naturally in the wild, are rare, mostly because it is difficult to naturally have two snakes with the same mutation meet and mate.
+While they do occur naturally in the wild, Morphs are rare, mostly because it is difficult to naturally have two snakes with the same mutation meet and mate.

-Creating new and interesting morphs has become a huge business for breeders.
+Creating new and interesting morphs has become an enormous business for breeders.

-They will strategically match and mate snakes to develop new morphs with unique and interesting colors and pattern combinations.
+They will strategically match snakes to develop new morphs with unique and exciting colors and pattern combinations.

-Morphs are highly desirable because they are rare and unique, but as time has gone on, some of the morphs have become more and more common.
+Morphs are highly desirable because they are rare and unique, but as time has passed, some morphs have become more and more common.